-Phone: 668-3948/ FAX: 668-5547 E-mail: haywood.brown@duke.edu Assistant: Laverne Alston Business Manager: Gary Hamill
+Phone: 668-3948/ FAX: 668-5547 E-mail: haywood.brown@duke.edu

+Assistant: Laverne Alston

+Business Manager: Jim Morgridge

 OBGYN-205C.
 OBSTETRICS AND GYNECOLOGY.
 Required of all second-year students.
 Consists of six weeks in general obstetrics and gynecology.
 Students attend lectures, work daily in the general and special outpatient clinics, and are assigned patients on the obstetric and gynecologic wards.
 Students share in patient care, teaching exercises, and in daily tutorial sessions with the faculty.
 Clinical conferences, a gynecologic-pathology conference, endocrine conferences, and correlative seminars and lectures are included.
 Credit: 6.
-Livingston
+Elizabeth Livingston, MD

 OBGYN-220C.
 PRENATAL DIAGNOSIS.
 Students will spend 2 weeks in one of the prenatal diagnostic units within Duke.
 They will divide their time between diagnostic ultrasound and genetic counseling.
 Some time will also be allotted to lab time in the cytogenetics lab.
 The student will be expected to learn common fetal malformations, genetic disorders and syndromes and be able to discuss their etiologies and evaluation.
 The student will be expected to understand common screening techniques in the prenatal period including pedigree analysis and risk assessment.
 Enrollment Max.
-1. Location: Fetal Diagonostic Clinic 1J, Duke S. - 8:15 a.m.
-Please contact Dr. Brita Boyd at 681-5220 or via email at brita.boyd@duke.edu for more information and to confirm meeting time and location.
-Boyd
+1. Location: Fetal Diagonostic Center is located at Lofts at Lakeview, 2608 Erwin Road, Suite 200 (above Chipolte Grill). - 8:15 a.m.
+For more information, please contact Dr. Brita Boyd via email at brita.boyd@duke.edu and/or Regan Mattews at chall002@mc.duke.edu regarding start time.
+Dr. Boyd can be reached by phone at 919-684-2595.
+Students should meet at 8:30am in the Fetal Diagnostic Center reading room the first Monday of the rotation.
+Brita Boyd, MD

 OBGYN-221C.
 INTRODUCTION TO REPRODUCTIVE ENDOCRINOLOGY.

 This course is a short introduction to reproductive endocrinology for students interested in a career in reproductive medicine.
 Because of the short duration of the course, each student is encouraged to focus either on the clinical or laboratory aspects of the service.
 During the course, each student will research a focused question in reproductive endocrinology and present his/her findings at a division meeting.
 Students must contact the instructor prior to registration.
 Credit: 2.
 Enrollment Max.
 1. Location: 5704 Fayetteville Road, Durham, NC 27713.
-Please contact Anne Wade at 572-4669 or by email at wade0022@mc.duke.edu for more information about the meeting time.
-Behera, Walmer, Couchman, Price and Raburn
+Please contact Anne Wade at 572-4669 or by email at wade0022@mc.duke.edu for more information about the meeting time David Walmer, MD/PhD; and Thomas Price, MD

 OBGYN-222C.
 GYNECOLOGIC SURGERY.
 This two-week selective is designed to introduce the second year medical student to the surgical management of gynecologic disease, focusing on benign and urogynecologic disorders, pelvic floor reconstruction, and minimally invasive surgery.
 Students will be assigned to Durham Regional Hospital and participate in patient care and informal didactic instruction in the OR, wards, clinics and ED.
 Students will research and give informal presentations on assigned topics in gynecologic surgery.
 Prerequisite: must have successfully completed OBGYN 205C or COMMFAM 205C.
 Credit 2.
 Enrollment Max.
-1. Please contact Dr. Jeffrey Wilkinson via email at jeffrey.wilkinson@duke.edu to determine the place and time to meet.
-Wilkinson and Sobolewski
+1. Please contact Dr. Craig Sobolweski at craig.sobolewski@duke.edu to determine the place and time to meet.
+Craig Sobolewski, MD